leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_validating_prob_simulations.md

   ```
 This immediately implies we need to define what `outcome` should be.
 Outcome should be a container where each element contains the event of interest.
-The event is just the number of heads out of 4 coin tosses, something we can do by:
+The event is just the number of heads out of 4 coin tosses, something we can code up as:
 ```r
 coin <- c('head', 'tail')
 tosses <- sample(coin, 4, replace=TRUE)
 num_heads <- sum(tosses == 'head')
 ```

 To link these two chunks of code, we know that `outcome` should contain the
 different realizations from repeating this event.
 Given this is quite repetitive,
 hopefully you're thinking of using a for-loop to connect the pieces.